LegroJon/personal-site-ng/personal-site-angular/README.md

-# Personal Portfolio Website - Angular
+# Personal Portfolio Website - Angular ✨

 A modern, responsive personal portfolio website built with Angular, showcasing professional experience, projects, and skills.

+## 🎉 **PROJECT STATUS: FULLY FUNCTIONAL & READY TO USE**

+✅ **Complete Angular Application** - All components built and working
+✅ **Responsive Design** - Mobile, tablet, and desktop optimized
+✅ **Professional UI/UX** - Modern animations, hover effects, and smooth transitions
+✅ **Ready for Customization** - Replace placeholder content with your information

+**Live Development Server**: `http://localhost:4200` (when running)

+---

 ## 🚀 Project Overview

 This is a single-page application (SPA) built with Angular that serves as a professional portfolio website.
-It includes sections for personal introduction, resume display, and project showcase.
+It includes sections for personal introduction, resume display, and project showcase with modern animations and responsive design.

 ## 📁 Project Structure